euc-dev/ws1-sdk-intelligence/docs/Android/android-install.md

 For more information on Android Permissions, please refer to the following [Google Documentation](https://developer.android.com/guide/topics/permissions/overview/).

-## Initializing Workspace ONE Intelligence SDK
+## Initializing Omnissa Intelligence SDK

 The following initialization instructions are the same for both the standard (sdkonly) SDK and the NDK-enabled SDK.

-Obtain your app ID from Workspace ONE Intelligence console.
+Obtain your app ID from Omnissa Intelligence console.

-1. To initialize Workspace ONE Intelligence SDK add the following code at the beginning of the onCreate() of your main Activity:
+1. To initialize Omnissa Intelligence SDK add the following code at the beginning of the onCreate() of your main Activity:

 ```JAVA
 Crittercism.initialize(getApplicationContext(), "CRITTERCISM_APP_ID");
 ```

 !!!Note
-    Workspace ONE Intelligence SDK should be initialized once on the main thread as early as possible.
-Hence, if you subclass the Application singleton, you should initialize Workspace ONE Intelligence SDK in the onCreate() of that Application subclass using the same code, instead of the main activity.
+    Omnissa Intelligence SDK should be initialized once on the main thread as early as possible.
+Hence, if you subclass the Application singleton, you should initialize Omnissa Intelligence SDK in the onCreate() of that Application subclass using the same code, instead of the main activity.
 App loads will be sent from the first visible activity; they will not be sent from background services and BroadcastReceivers.

 !!!Note
     Your main Activity is the one with android.intent.action.MAIN intent filter in your AndroidManifest.

-Or initialize Workspace ONE Intelligence SDK with a CrittercismConfig argument
+Or initialize Omnissa Intelligence SDK with a CrittercismConfig argument

 ```JAVA
 CrittercismConfig config = new CrittercismConfig();